bensheldon/island94-jekyll/_posts/2022-11-16-environment-at-work.md

 > proposes that living organisms interact with their inorganic surroundings on  Earth to form a synergistic and self-regulating, complex system that helps to maintain and perpetuate the conditions for life on the planet.

-In Sim Earth’s Daisyworld, that was simulated by populating the Earth with different shades of flower.
+In Sim Earth's Daisyworld, that was simulated by populating the Earth with different shades of flower.
 Darker flowers survived at lower temperatures and absorbed sunlight, warming their immediate environment; lighter flowers survived at warmer temperatures and reflecting sunlight, cooling their immediate environment.
 Running the simulation would, eventually, usually, lead to a dynamically changing, but still steady-state environment; in [Conway terminoloy](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns): still lifes and oscillators.

 Usually your Earth found a steady state, unless: